stites/stites.io/posts/2018-11-02-hasktorch-release.md

 backprop2 :: (BVar s a -> BVar s b -> BVar s c) -> a -> b -> (c, (a, b))
 ```

-Let's use these functions to train our model.

 ### Loss and updating

-We almost have all of the pieces to train our model, we just need a couple
-more things: a loss function (also called a criterion), and a way to update
-our model with the gradient.
+We just need a couple more things before we are done: a loss function (also called a criterion), and a way to update our model with the gradient.

 A loss function is used to let you know how your model is doing as it iterates
 over the data.
-One simplified choice of loss function is mean squared error,
+One choice of loss function is mean squared error,
 which can be found in `Torch.Double.NN.Criterion` under the name
 `mSECriterion`.
 The output of this function is a singleton `Tensor '[1]` which
 holds the resulting mean-squared difference from the given true values.
 A